univention/univention-corporate-server/doc/manual/user-management/index.rst

    :guilabel:`Users` (see :ref:`users-management`).

 2. **Address book entries** can be used to maintain internal or external contact information.
-These contacts can not log in to UCS or Windows systems.
+These contacts can't sign in to UCS or Windows systems.
    Address book entries can be managed via the UMC module :guilabel:`Contacts`.

-3. **Simple authentication account**: With a simple authentication account, a user object is created, which has only a user name and a password.
+3. **Simple authentication account**: With a simple authentication account, a user object is created, which has only a username and a password.
 With this account, only authentication against the LDAP directory service is possible, but no login to UCS or Windows systems.
 Simple authentication accounts can be accessed via the UMC module :guilabel:`LDAP directory` (see